15 Jan – 25 Mar | 7-9pm | Tutor Amy Arnold | £126 (10 weeks)

 About the tutor

-Amy Arnold won the 2018 Northern Book Prize with her debut novel, Slip of a Fish.
+Amy Arnold won the 2018 Northern Book Prize with her debut novel, Slip of a Fish and it has also been shortlisted for the 2019 Goldsmiths prize.
 Reviews in the Guardian and Times Literary Supplement praised its originality.
 Amy is a qualified teacher and has lectured in psychology and taught creative writing at various universities.